 This article compiles recent 401k data from major industry surveys, academic studies, and U.S. government sources such as the BLS, DOL, IRS, ICI, Vanguard, and PSCA.
-The figures reflect information available through late 2024 and early 2025.
+These figures reflect the latest information available at the time of publication.

 You’ll find key statistics on: